eford/Astro585_2015_Fall_Public/labs/8/ex2.md

 @time int_normal_gpu_reduce_on_gpu(-1.0,1.0,10000000)
 ```

-c.
+e.
 Compare the peformance of the two versions as a function of the number of function evaluations.
 Now how many function evaluations do you need to perform to make it faster on the GPU than on the CPU?